C-Accel-CRIPT/sdk-archive/README.md

 ## What is it?

 The CRIPT Python SDK allows programmatic access to the [CRIPT platform](https://criptapp.org).
 It can help automate uploading your data to CRIPT, and aims to allow for manipulation of your CRIPT data through the python language.
-This is a perfect tool to use when you have some experience with python and have large amount of data to upload to [CRIPT](https://criptapp.org).
+This is a perfect tool for users who have python experience and have large amount of data to upload to [CRIPT](https://criptapp.org).

 ---